 As far as we’re aware, you all come from a formal jazz background, but you’re touring like an indie rock band.
 Do you find these live shows different to venues you may have played in a jazz setting previously?

-What’s the biggest thing you’ve learned throughout the process of making and touring your debut album?
+What’s the biggest thing you’ve learned throughout the first few years of making and touring your music?

 Who would play at Mei Semones’ dream festival?